 You can complain to the Counselling Tutor directly by contacting our data protection officer using the details set out above.
-If you wish to make a complaint (which does not directly relate to your data protection and privacy rights, you can do so in accordance with our organisations.
-Complaint policy
+If wish to make a complaint (which does not directly relate to your data protection and privacy rights), you can do so in accordance with our organisation's complaints policy.

 Links to other sites

 Our website contains hyperlinks to many other websites.
 We are not responsible for the content or functionality of any of those external websites (but please let us know if a link is not working by using the 'Contact us' link at the top of the page).